-According to Happy's analysis, the scene in restaurant has long been the main force in the F&B industry.
+According to Happy's analysis, the scene in restaurants has long been the main force in the F&B industry.
 It places a high value on the quality and environment of the eating experience as it interacts directly with consumers.
 Although F&B brands have significant numbers of consumers, they are rarely converted into digital members for follow-up and behavior data, leaving a major gap in their digital operations.
 When a pandemic strikes, customers are lost quickly.
 However, due to the differences in structure, retail brands have seen promotions and purchases made by distributors and platforms, which inspired them to think about membership management.
-In addition, they have worked harder in recent years to develop OMO omnichannel membership.
+In addition, they have worked harder in recent years to develop OMO (Offline-merge-online) omni-channel membership.

-Direct-to-consumer (D2C) and online-to-offline (O2O) operations are the two cornerstones of the retail industry's successful transition.
+Direct-to-consumer (D2C) and OMO operations are the two cornerstones of the retail industry's successful transition.
 The F&B industry's operation method is native "direct-to-consumer," according to Happy.
 If it can integrate multiple consumption scenarios with member data and achieve virtual and real integrated management, there will be plenty of potential for development.

-91APP has supported a number of large-scale retail enterprises in implementing successful digital transformations, demonstrating a high level of maturity in retail OMO and CRM-related services.
-Happy said that now 91APP wants to introduce 91APP's proven solution to the F&B industry to help with digital transformation.
+91APP has supported a number of large-scale retail enterprises in implementing successful digital transformations, demonstrating a high level of maturity in retail OMO and CRM services.
+Happy said that now 91APP wants to introduce 91APP's proven solution to the F&B sector to help with digital transformation.
 It will assist F&B companies in achieving omni-channel membership management and promoting membership contribution growth.
 91APP also aggressively integrates the power of the data alliance, assisting catering companies in developing digital capabilities and improving the consumption effectiveness and conversion rate of online and in-store restaurants through strategic collaboration.

-For example, 91APP has partnered with Inline, the largest restaurant booking management SaaS company in Taiwan, to deliver a one-stop experience by integrating the booking management solution into the F&B e-commerce solution.
-In addition, 91APP has partnered with SAP, the market leader in ERP software, to help customers import AI marketing automation to maximize the benefits of the brand's own data, which can also be applied to F&B e-commerce in the future.
+For example, 91APP has partnered with Inline, the largest restaurant booking management SaaS company in Taiwan, to deliver a one-stop experience by integrating the booking management solution into the F&B e-Commerce solution.
+In addition, 91APP has partnered with SAP, the market leader in ERP software, to help customers import AI marketing automation to maximize the benefits of the brand's own data, which can also be applied to F&B e-Commerce in the future.

 The era of coexistence with the virus is coming.
-Since F&B brands already have the advantages of "native D2C", Happy believes they can stay ahead of market changes if they master first-party data and omnichannel member management by implementing "F&B e-commerce" and OMO strategies as soon as possible.
+Since F&B brands already have the advantages of "native D2C", Happy believes they can stay ahead of market changes if they master first-party data and omni-channel member management by implementing "F&B e-Commerce" and OMO strategies as soon as possible.